Locations & Contact Information

 The Mission of the Superior Court of Orange County is to serve the public by administering justice and resolving disputes under the law, thereby protecting the rights and liberties guaranteed by the constitutions of California and of the United States.

-The Superior Court in Orange County has a rich history.To learn more, click on the image above or on the link to visit the O.C.
+The Superior Court in Orange County has a rich history.To learn more, click on the link to visit the O.C.
 Parks website .